ISCycle2

 Background

-Existing supports to purchase an ebike in Ireland are limited to people who can access the Bike-to-Work scheme through their employer.
-This may exclude several sectors of society from experiencing the benefits of active travel, including those who are unemployed, employed on a casual basis, or retired.
+Existing supports to purchase an ebike in Ireland are mostly limited to people who can access the Bike-to-Work scheme through an employer.
+This may exclude several groups in society from experiencing the benefits of active travel, including those who are unemployed, employed on a casual basis, or retired.
 We are doing this research to fill some of these gaps in current practice and to understand the impacts of providing free access to an ebike.

 Objectives

-To collaborate with community actors to develop a long-term ebike loan programme, based on available international evidence and in response to needs identified in the local context.
+To collaboratively develop a long-term ebike loan programme, based on international evidence and in response to needs identified in local communities.

-To deliver and evaluate the ebike loan programme among two target groups who are positioned to benefit: parents of school-aged children and older adults who are currently excluded from the Bike-to-Work tax incentive scheme.
+To deliver and evaluate the ebike loan programme among two groups: parents of school-aged children and older adults, including those who are currently excluded from the Bike-to-Work tax incentive scheme.

-To examine environmental aspects of ebiking, including strategies for managing ebikes at end of life, opportunities for ebike repair and reuse, geospatial impacts on ebiking, and potential emissions reductions from modal shift.
+To study environmental aspects of ebiking, including strategies for managing ebikes at end of life, opportunities for ebike repair and reuse, geospatial impacts on ebiking, and potential emissions reductions from modal shift.

 Project details